-What is it like to do customer service?
+What is it like being in Customer Service?

 45% of US consumers will abandon an online transaction if their questions or concerns are not addressed quickly – Forrester

-Customer service is commonly misconstrued to be a boring job that is monotonous and completely unrewarding.
-It is considered a very bland thing to do, sitting and taking calls or responding to mails all day with little or no breaks and lot of fatigue.
-There are times of difficulty when volumes are high and stress factors reach their peak and agents are never satisfied with their work.
+Customer service is commonly misconstrued to be a boring job that is monotonous and unrewarding.
+It is often assumed that Customer reps have to sit and take calls or respond to emails all day with little or no breaks and a lot of fatigue.
+Another common myth about Customer Service Customer Reps is that it is a high-pressure job especially when volumes are high and stress is off the roof which in turn makes agents dissatisfied with work.

 Customers being angry or rigid is also considered a common problem.
-Each of your customers carry their own emotions along and you will have to parry their personal problems while also handling their product issues.
+It is often asked if a rep has to parry their customers’ personal problems while also handling their product issues.
 Different kinds of people might approach support agents on a regular basis and handling them is understood to be a huge pain point for customer support representatives.

 Customer-facing jobs are normally the most fun jobs in a company.
-You get to directly interact with customers, meet and speak with a variety of people on a daily basis and also gather insights on how customers evaluate your product.
+If you’re a peoples person, it is anything but boring.
+You interact with customers, continually problem-solving, sometimes meeting people face-to-face, speaking with a variety of people on a daily basis to provide the best customer service, and also gathering insights on how customers evaluate your product.

 Even a single good deed goes a long way in making your customer stay loyal to your product.
 Every good call or a ‘Thank you’ email shows how much that customer has valued your support.
 The same is a huge parameter of appraisal for middle managers to evaluate support staff.